 A physician’s referral is required for the services we provide.
 Services are covered by most insurance carriers, including Medicare and Medicaid.
-To schedule an evaluation, please have your provider fax a referral to 425.688.5710 and we will call you once it is received, or call us at 425.688.5700, option 5.
+To schedule an evaluation, please have your provider fax a referral to 425.688.5710.
+We will call you once the referral is received or, you may call us at 425.688.5700, and select option 5.

 Our Services Include

 - Evaluation and management of ongoing ostomy issues fitting with hernia/prolapsed stoma, peristomal wounds, irrigation, changes of fit related to weight changes, etc.

 - You notice the following: The skin around the stoma is red, weepy, bleeding or has open areas.

 - The skin around the stoma itches, burns, stings or has white spots.

 - The stoma swells, changes color, or bleeds without stopping.